Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime

-Deriving the matching upper bound for $\P( Z_{\infty} (\beta)> y)$ is more involved.
-While we suspect the previous strategy is (nearly) optimal, we cannot rule out better alternatives.
-Instead, our approach is based on estimating the growth rate of high-order moments of $(Z_{\infty}(\beta))_+:=\max\{ Z_{\infty}(\beta),0\}$.
-A starting point is that, the branching property implies the following functional recursive relation for the (shifted) derivative martingale limits (see~\eqref{eq-Z-x-n-1}),
+The deriving of the matching upper bound for $\P( Z_{\infty} (\beta)> y)$ is more involved.
+Even though we suspect that the previous strategy is (nearly) optimal, we cannot rule out better alternatives.
+Instead, we estimate the growth rate of positive moments of $(Z_{\infty}(\beta))_+:=\max\{ Z_{\infty}(\beta),0\}$.
+A starting point is that the branching property implies the following functional recursive relation for the (shifted) derivative martingale limits (see~\eqref{eq-Z-x-n-1}),